 They are both widely used for the storage of big data, but they are not interchangeable.
 Lakes are often pools of data in the raw original format, the purpose for which is not yet defined.
 A data warehouse is more like a repository for structured and filtered data that has been processed for specific purposes.

-The interactive example above is repeated below as a static diagram.
+The dynamic example is repeated below as a static diagram.
 It is an effective way of visualizing this concept.
 It is a solution reference architecture diagram.

 Azure (from Microsoft) and AWS (from Amazon) are two well-known solutions that include all the capabilities required to make it easy for developers, data scientists, and analysts to store data of any size, shape, and speed, and do all types of processing and analytics across platforms and languages.